 Low-energy diets or short-spell diets which combine to less than 800 calories a day can have long term benefits, researchers said here Monday.
+"However, the review found there is less evidence of the long-term effects of VLEDs," it said.
+The review analysed studies which have looked into long-term effects, ultimately aiming to improve treatment of obese patients through the use of VLEDs.

 Researchers at Britain-based Robert Gordon University (RBU) reviewed over 30 studies investigating effects of controversial very-low-energy-diets (VLEDs) on obesity and associated disorders.